 But let us begin!
 Let us talk about interesting facts about Luxembourg.
 And I have some real pearls for you in this one.
 For example, did you know that Henri Tudor from Luxembourg invented acid lead batter?

-Or that Luxembourg, one of the smallest countries in Europe has the biggest Television Industry on the whole continent?
+Another one of Luxembourg facts is that one of the smallest countries in Europe has the biggest Television Industry on the whole continent?
 Or that being late here is worse than being late in Germany?

 And I know what you are thinking, what the heck is an acid lead battery?
 Well, I can explain that to you over the glass of wine or two when our paths will cross and for now, let’s go back to the subject.